π Download security one-pager (PDF) π Download HIPAA BAA template (PDF)

 - nFADP-aligned.
 The Swiss Federal Act on Data Protection 2020 is treated as equivalent to GDPR for the purposes of customer obligations.

-- HIPAA-eligible via PHI Gateway.
-Customers requiring HIPAA coverage route full-data calls through PHI Gateway under a signed BAA; the BAA covers AdaptivMapr's role as a downstream agent.
+- HIPAA-eligible via phi-cloud.
+Customers requiring HIPAA coverage route full-data calls through phi-cloud.
+AdaptivMapr offers its own BAA covering its role as a business associate; phi-cloud's BAA covers the downstream in-region LLM processing.

 - CCPA / CPRA.
 We do not sell or share personal data within the meaning of California law.